 Related Careers: Compare the job duties, education, job growth, and pay of web developers and digital designers with similar occupations.

-Following is everything you need to know about a career as a web developer with lots of details.
+Following is everything you need to know about a career as a web developer or digital designer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Web developers typically do the following:
+Web developers and digital designers typically do the following:

 Back-end web developers are responsible for the overall technical construction of the website.
-They create the basic framework of the site and ensure that it works as expected.
+They create the basic framework of the site and ensure that it functions as expected.
 Back-end web developers also establish procedures for allowing others to add new pages to the website and meet with management to discuss major changes to the site.

-|Computer systems design and related services||17%|
+|Computer systems design and related services||15%|

-|Publishing industries (except Internet)||10%|
+|Publishing industries (except Internet)||9%|